top of page

 2. Make sure you have a signed release of authorization form from the individual(s) you are conducting advocacy for.
 The DOC does and will use the lack of documentation as a means of refusing to speak with you, irrespective of whether protected information is being discussed.
 Please click on the link to access this form.
 DOC 1163

-3. To the extent possible, provide concrete information (dates, times, places, individuals involved, formal responses received, policy references, etc.)
+3. Stick to the facts.
+To the extent possible, provide concrete information (dates, times, places, individuals involved, formal responses received, policy references, etc.).
+Try to limit personal narrative or emotion so your communications do not give them room to avoid answering your questions.

-7. Make sure to communicate an acceptable form of resolution, and when possible, offer an alternative solution or solutions to try and build toward change for the situation.
-In your demand, make it clearly and plainly known that you will follow-up with the concerns.
+7. Communicate an acceptable form of resolution, and when possible, offer an alternative solution or solutions to try and build toward change for the situation.
+Make it clearly known that you will follow-up with the concerns.
 Also, pointedly ask the recipient the following: what next action steps will you take, who will you involve if anyone, when can I expect to hear back, and most important, if an issue of policy or procedure is mentioned, request that s/he provide you with copies of that information or direct you to where you can find it.

 We hope you have found this helpful, and as always, do not hesitate to contact us with questions, concerns, or requests for additional guidance and support.